Canvas LMS Integrations

 Some high-impact updates should be reviewed before they write into downstream systems, especially for finance, support, and compliance flows.

-Launch Canvas LMS Approval Workflows ->3 of this tool's published integration guides require connector logic (field mapping, retries, and conditional routing).
+Try Relay free — set up in 60 min →3 of this tool's published integration guides require connector logic — field mapping, retries, and conditional routing.

 These guides cover integrations where Canvas LMS includes a direct native path.